Munnar: History

 In 1900, a ropeway was built and eventually monorails were installed for easier transport of goods to the plains.
 In 1901, P. R. Buchanan took over as General Manager and began the most extensive clearing of jungles for plantations.
 In 1908, construction started on a new railway which opened in 1909.
-By 1911, around 16,000 acres of the region was under cultivation.
+By 1911, around 16,000 acre of the region was under cultivation.

 In 1924, a flood swept through Munnar, damaged the road and destroyed the rail track.
 In its place it was decided to create a ropeway to transport tea.
 In 1930, this in turn was replaced by a modern road that made transport much easier.
-By 1952, almost 28,000 acres of land was under cultivation.
+By 1952, almost 28,000 acre of land was under cultivation.
 After Independence, Indian planters took over.
 In 1964, the KDHC which owned most tea estates was acquired by Tata and Finlay who started the first instant tea factory in the country.
 In 1971, the Kerala government wanted to reforest all land in the hills not used for plantations.
-However, negotiations that followed resulted in Tata keeping most of the land, leaving it with 57,000 acres.
+However, negotiations that followed resulted in Tata keeping most of the land, leaving it with 57,000 acre.

-To this day, most tea estate labourers are landless.
+Most tea estate labourers are landless.
 In the early 2000s, the Viduthalai Chiruthaigal Katchi, a Dalit outfit from Tamil Nadu, started demanding land for the labourers, started making inroads into Kerala.
 In 2009, VS Achuthanandan promised his support for providing land to the mainly Tamil Dalit estate labourers.
-However, the process became very slow and as of 2018, most families still hand no land.
+However, the process became very slow and as of 2018, most families still had no land.

 The former Kunda Valley Railway in Munnar was destroyed by a flood in 1924, but in 2019 tourism officials were considering reconstructing the railway line to attract more tourists to the area.